San Luis Potosí (city): Pre-colonial period

 In pre-Hispanic times, the territory now occupied by the state of San Luis Potosí included two cultural areas: Mesoamerica and Aridoamerica.
 While the southern and eastern regions of the state were occupied by Otomi and Huastec kingdoms, its northern and central-west regions, where the city of San Luis now is located, were inhabited by Chichimeca.
 Chichimeca is a generic term given to various nomadic ethnicities which inhabited the northern fringes of the Aztec Empire, which is now northern Mexico.
 As they were nomadic peoples, they did not build large cities nor have permanent settlements like most Mesoamerican civilizations.
 They are described by historians as very warlike peoples, living in continual wars among themselves.
 These tribes spoke different languages but their customs were similar.

-After the arrival of Spanish conquistadores and their indigenous allies into the territory now formed by the Mexican nation, it still took them about a century to colonize the northern territories in Aridoamerica.
+After the arrival of Spanish conquistadores and their Indigenous allies into the territory now formed by the Mexican nation, it still took them about a century to colonize the northern territories in Aridoamerica.
 When the settlers founded the first settlements in the region in late 16th century, they had to struggle against constant attacks from Guachichil tribes.
-Extremely belligerent, these tribes attacked traders who traveled to Zacatecas in newly created routes.
+Extremely resistant, these tribes attacked traders who traveled to Zacatecas in newly created routes.
 Conquistadores and religious missionaries called the place where San Luis now is located "El Gran Tunal" (Grand Place of Tuna fruit).
 Finally, in 1589, peace between Chichimeca peoples and Spanish settlers was reached thanks to efforts made by Miguel Caldera and Brother Diego de la Magdalena, which marked the end of the Chichimeca War.